adrian-moisa/visual-school/README.md

     - **Searching** online for information.
 Links will be provided for quick orientation.
     - Evaluating multiple **solutions** to find which one is better suited to solve the current problem.
     - Applying the **fix** in a real life scenario.
+    - Learning additional nknowledge in litle steps, and **applying repetition**.
+- **REMEMBER This course is not designed to teach all subjects in great detail.
+You will not be proficient in these technologies from day one.
+However, you will have a good understanding of what can be done using these technologies.
+When the time comes in your current project you will have the skills necessary to understand current problem and than research online for solutions.** This is standard practice in Frontend development due to the rapid technology cycle and the abundance of tutorials.
+Not even today I do not know by heart the syntax used to load an external CSS style.
+Each time I have to look it up again.
+Why?
+Because It happens so rarely and there are so many other notions that I have to remember.
+My brain simple refuses to register this syntax unles I start using it often.
+However I am acutely aware of all the implications of loading an external stylesheet.
+I can talk for an extended period about the various nuances of this subject.
+This comes from long exposure to a lot of projects. **This is where the next step comes in REPETITION BY WORK.
+Building new software zou are very often expose to the same names over and over again.
+This is the point where things that you learned stick for ever.** So this is my deal: I give you the map and orientation indications, after finishing this 101 class it's up to you to consolidate what zou have learned by aplying it to your own project.
+Doing exercises might be fun, but the real fun is building actual software :D

+## How the content is structured
+I tried to isolate the main disciplines required for web development.
+Each one of these has a folder with a number.
+Inside each of these you will find a lesson designed to be finished in one day (arround 4 to 8 hours).
+Each individual lesson will have the following sections:
+- **What is X** - Basic description of the technology or technique.
+- **Why was it created** - What needs were satisfied by utilising this technology.
+- **What can it do** - The big overview.
+Each of these chapters can be drilled down in 500 pages books.
+What I want to explain is the big picture.
+The overview, how everything fits together.
+This way I give you the power of deciding what to study and when is this study required to unlock new skills.
+- **Why it matters** - How does this technology help zou build web applications.
+What are the benefits of using this.
+- **Tasks** - These are tasks designed to quickly showcase the behavior of the presented tehcniques.
+You will also find explanations of how a particular task can be useful in real world.
+In order to increase the change of the brain to actually asymilate the information I will leave a bit of room for intepretation for these tasks.
+They have an objective but it is not strictly stated how to obtain the end result.
+This is where you enter in *developer mode* and try to find the solution to the problem.
+This is the most potent process in fixing information in the long term memory.
+And also the most fun one.
+If zou feel a task might not be intereseting, just skip ahead.
+- **Real life situations** - These examples are designed to give you a succint presentation of the common ways these techniques can be used to achieve certain real life goals.
+This is the part that is lacking in other materials the most.
+You know one example of a technique and one applied situation, But you are totally unaware of the many possibilities that are available.
+This is usually compensated by years of work and seeing sampels of code from other projects.
+I-ll try to provide as many examples as possible.
+In time I will keep adding examples as I recall them myself.
+- **Search for** - These are examples of search queries I used over the years in order to find out new information.
+These will be really useful in fixing the technical jargon in place.
+It's hard to find solutions if you don't use the proper terms to explain them.
+- **More** - In case you are really keen on digging deeper in a specific subject, these will be refenrences to more advanced subjects.
+- **Links** - In most cases I will provide links to more detailed articles that explain the subject in more detailed manner while also keeping the learning curve low.
+- **Remember** Instead of you keeping notes I will keep them for you, no really.
+Stop wasting time go and have time.
+Information is always at search result away.
+Enjoy the extra time!

 ## Support material and examples
 The material that will be provided is minimalistic in nature.
 It is inteded to be used as a notebook full of valuable notes.
 The actual knowledge will be a lot of times out there, on the web, waiting to be discovered.
 So let's call this for what it is: **a roadmap**.
 A carefuly constructed one, capable of guiding you trough the journey of learning via the **fastest route**.